saurabytes/MonarchMoneyTrendReport/README.md

 * Correct Calendar Year pull-down to only be years of data instead of since 2000

-* Added "Last year YTD" and "This Quarter" to pop-up calendar.
+* "Last year YTD" and "This Quarter" to pop-up calendar.

+* Hide Accounts Net Worth Graph Panel

+• Show Pending Transactions in Red

 # Monarch Money Trend Report